-Latent semantic indexing (also known as LSI) refers to the indexing of commonly associated word groups (“long tail” keywords) within a page or document.
+Latent semantic indexing, or LSI, refers to the indexing of commonly associated word groups (“long tail” keywords) within a page or document.

 A meta-description is a brief description of a webpage used mostly by search engines but also by viewers to understand the content of a site prior to clicking.

 Whenever someone searches for a specific keyphrase, Google decides which websites should be displayed, and in what order.
-For each website, Google displays a title and a short description (this is the meta-description).
-Google has two ways of organizing this description:
+For each website, Google displays a title and a short description (this is the meta description).
+Google has two ways of organizing this:

-- If the meta-description of the website contains the keyphrase used by the user, then Google displays the meta description.
+- If the meta description of a website contains the keyphrase used by the user, then Google displays the meta description.

 - If the meta description doesn’t contain the keyphrase then Google displays a fragment of the website’s content that does contain it.

-A list of keywords and keyphrases for each blog/page/post (mainly used by search engines).
+Meta keywords are a list of keywords and keyphrases for each blog/page/post, mainly used by search engines.

 In this day and age, major search engines such as Google have opted to rid meta keywords as a ranking element for websites.
 However, incorporating relevant keywords certainly won’t harm your website.

 For example, for the meta keywords I would include for this blog post would be “SEO Glossary” and “SEO Terms.”